Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Results

 \subsection{HRE parameter maps}

 We have optimized the parameters of the model described in Eq.~\ref{eq:hremodel} for each pixel of the observed FOV, obtaining a 2D map for each of the model parameters.
 We first performed a fit on the mean spectrum over the entire FOV, and used the resulting prefilter parameters as initial values for the 2D fits.
-An absolute wavelength calibration was obtained in this step too.
+An absolute wavelength calibration was obtained in this step, {which is used to perform the translation from digital etalon offset units to a calibrated wavelength axis.
+This way we can also know precisely where the LRE is parked in the LRE scan.}

 Figure~\ref{fig:hrefits} illustrates the spectra from three locations in the FOV and the corresponding best-fit for each of them.
-We chose these points randomly, but in locations with remarkably different values of $\chi^2$, so that the reader can asses the quality of the fits in regions with low (red), medium (black) and large (blue) values of $\chi^2$.
+We chose these points randomly, but in locations with remarkably different values of $\chi^2$, so that the reader can assess the quality of the fits in regions with low (red), medium (black) and large (blue) values of $\chi^2$.
 In our opinion, even the example with the highest $\chi^2$ value poses an acceptable fit as the spectral lines width and shape and the overall prefilter curve are reproduced.
 Most of the discrepancies indicate small-scale structure (in the spectral direction) in the prefilter curve that cannot be fully captured by our model parametrization.

 The resulting model parameters are shown in Fig.~\ref{fig:hreres}.
 We do not show maps of $p_{\mathrm{g}}$ as it has no scientific value in this study.
-The HRE cavity error map (a) has a standard deviation of $1.88$~nm (not to be confused with the rms of the wavelength shifts that they induce on the spectrum).
-The HRE reflectivity map has a standard deviation of $0.42\%$.
-Both quantities were measured over the entire circular FOV and are in relatively good agreement with the specs of the instrument, although the mean $R_{\mathrm{HRE}}$ is $0.9\%$ lower than the nominal expected value from factory measurements.
+The HRE cavity error map (a) has a standard deviation of $2$~nm (not to be confused with the rms of the wavelength shifts that they induce on the spectrum).
+The HRE reflectivity map has a standard deviation of $0.46\%$.
+Both quantities were measured over the entire circular FOV and are in relatively good agreement with the specs of the instrument, although the mean $R_{\mathrm{HRE}}$ is $1.8\%$ lower than the nominal expected value from factory measurements.
 This discrepancy could be explained by a small (residual) tilt angle in the HRE that is compensated by our model as a reduced reflectivity.